Ageing of newspaper readership: Impact

 Newspapers are a key source of new political, economic and social information for public consumption.
 If people do not keep up with the news, they are likely to be less aware of or concerned by local, national and international events.
 Thus political participation is likely to decline, as are civic awareness and democratic values.
 Newspapers tend to cover the news in more detail than on-line and other sources; thus readers are more able to consider political issues than e.g. those who gain political information from TV.

 People with lower socio-economic status (SES) receive information slower than people with higher socio-economic status, as on average they are less educated and may have less time to spend on reading information (they spend more time on working to maintain living quality), and can spend less on access to information.
 However, there are many exceptions.
-Young consumers of the newspaper are people with lower socio-economic status, they read less, spend less time on reading newspaper and require smaller amount of information compared to the older consumers.
-As the people with lower SES reduce time to read newspapers, their social/political knowledge will decrease as the same time which widened the knowledge gap between people with higher SES and lower SES.
+Young consumers of the newspaper are people with lower socio-economic status, they read less, spend less time on reading newspaper and require a smaller amount of information compared to the older consumers.
+As the people with lower SES reduce time to read newspapers, their social/political knowledge will decrease at the same time which widens the knowledge gap between people with higher SES and lower SES.
 People with lower SES tend to gain information from TV, but this tends to present information in a biased and/or dumbed-down way.
 However so do many newspapers.